robvdl/mojito/README.md

 NOTE: Pongo2 requires template variables to be in a map[string]interface{}
 type and it won't accept other types like map[string]string.
-You can use the pongo2.Context type which is the same as map[string]interface{}, either is acceptable.
+You can use the pongo2.Context type which is the same data type as map[string]interface{}, either is acceptable.
 JSON and XML requests do not have such restrictions and you can use any data type that can be be marshaled to JSON.